Guake/guake/docs/source/user/installing.rst

 .. code-block:: bash
     $bash scripts/bootstrap-dev-[debian, arch, fedora].sh run make

-Note: inster your distribution in the square brackets.
+Note: Insert your distribution in the square brackets.

 To install Guake itself, use: